gnolang/blog/posts/2025-05-05_gnoland-the-first-logoverse/README.md

    are persisted transparently.
  - Self Sustaining - every transaction locks $GNOT up for new storage allocated;
    CPU gas fees paid in any language.
- - Immortal - every Gno object that is referenced (not GC’d) remains forever.
+ - Timeless - every Gno object that is referenced (not GC’d) remains forever.
  - Multi User Realm - all objects are stored in realm packages (namespaces).

 ## Gno Language Innovation